dajuly20/libpifacedigital/README.md

     $ make example
     $ ./example

-A command line utility named `pifacedigital` is also available.
-Build with:

-    $ make pifacedigital
-    $ ./pifacedigital read input
-    $ ./pifacedigital --help

 Usage
 -----

-See `example.c` for example usage.
+See `example.cpp` for example usage.

-Compile your software with the following flags:
+When you have made install, just compile your software with the following flags:

-    -lpifacedigital -lmcp23s17
+    -lpifacedigitalcpp -lmcp23s17

-You can specify the path of the libraries manually, using:
+If not, you must specify the path of the libraries manually, using:

-    -I/path/to/headers -L/path/to/libpifacedigital -lpifacedigital -L/path/to/mcp23s17 -lmcp23s17
+    -I/path/to/headers -L/path/to/libpifacedigital -lpifacedigitalcpp -L/path/to/mcp23s17 -lmcp23s17

 Documentation
 -------------